azuqua/azuqua.rb/README.md

 	Azuqua.config("accessKey", "accessSecret")

 	# or load them from a .json file
-	# see account.json for an example file (those aren't real credentials...)
+	# see account.json for an example file
 	Azuqua.loadConfig("path/to/file.json")

 	# get all your flos
 	# note: this caches your flos locally and any subsequent calls to Flo.list will return the cache
+	flos = Azuqua::Flo.list

 	# to refresh the cache provide a truthy first parameter
-	# e.g. Azuqua::Flo.list(true)
+	Azuqua::Flo.list(true)
-	flos = Azuqua::Flo.list

 	# invoke all of them
 	flos.each do |flo|